grpc-ecosystem/awesome-grpc/readme.md

 - [omgRPC](https://github.com/troylelandshields/omgrpc) - A GUI client for interacting with gRPC services, similar to what Postman is for REST APIs
 - [ProfaneDB](https://gitlab.com/ProfaneDB/ProfaneDB) - A Protocol Buffers database with gRPC API, built in C++ on top of RocksDB
 - [Evans](https://github.com/ktr0731/evans) - more expressive universal gRPC (CLI) client
+- [grpcurl](https://github.com/fullstorydev/grpcurl) - Like cURL, but for gRPC: Command-line tool for interacting with gRPC servers

 <a name="other-go"></a>
 ### Go